-4. Select Upload under the Domain Schema, then click Browse to find the XML design file.
+4. Select Upload under Domain Design, then click Browse to find the XML design file.
 In the File Upload window, click Open.

 The design file overwrites any existing design without prompting.
 If you make a mistake or upload the wrong file, click Cancel on the Data and Design page and start over.